 When it comes to online surveys and forms, Google Forms is one of the most popular platforms out there, and for good reason!
 It's intuitive, free, and has a ton of features and functions.

-What are the features and functions of Google Forms?
+What are the Google Forms features and options?
 In this article, we'll take a look at everything that Google Forms has to offer.
-We'll also discuss how to add more features to make the most out of this powerful tool.
+We'll also discuss how to add more Google Forms features to make the most out of this powerful tool.

 What are Google Forms?